 top of page

-The students from the participating institutions will be divided into three groups.
-Within the context of the study area, each group should conduct a comprehensive field survey/observation, which include identification, fact finding inquiries, and evaluation of the different land uses in the farm.
-The groups will conduct field observations within the following contexts:
+The students from the participating institutions were divided into three groups within the context of the study area, each group conducted a comprehensive field survey/observation, which include identification, fact finding inquiries, and evaluation of the different land uses in the farm.

 Students from four partner started work on project topic " Climate-smart, resilient forestry/ agriculture production landscapes in their various Institutions and collaborative work was conducted through remote working tools in addition to the field work.